Frequently Asked Questions

 14. How does the NIH Director's Transformative Research Award application content differ from a conventional R01 application?

-Sections of the application not listed below (such as Vertebrate Animals or Human Subjects) must be completed, if applicable, for the Transformative Research Award application and must follow the standard SF424 instructions.
+Sections of the application not listed below (such as Vertebrate Animals or Human Subjects) must be completed, if applicable, and must follow the standard SF424 instructions.
 Keep in mind that the level of detail available may not be as great as that for a standard R01, given the nature of the Transformative Research Award.

 15. I have multiple PIs for my project.
 How do I show this on the application?

 The Transformative Research Award allows for multiple Principal Investigators (PIs) on an application.
 PIs lead the project’s scientific development or execution.
 All team members who meet this definition should be listed as a PI on the application (it is important to note that NIH does not use the term "co-PI," and it should not be used in your application).
 One PI will be designated as the "contact" PI and will be the primary contact for all grant-related communication.
 However, all listed PIs are viewed equally.
 If you are submitting a multi-PI application, you must include a Multiple PI Leadership Plan in your application.
-Only investigators designated as PIs on the application are considered Transformative Research awardees and included in program activities (i.e., HRHR Symposium, seminars, etc.) and are featured on the website and in the award announcement.
-Other senior/key personnel are not included.
+Only investigators designated as PIs on the application are considered Transformative Research award recipients and included in program activities (i.e., HRHR Symposium, seminars, etc.).
 For more information on how to determine the proper designation of team members, see the National Institute of Allergy and Infectious Diseases guide on team roles.

 16. Do I need to submit a Specific Aims page?